-If you’re anything like me, you swoon when the latest issue of Better Homes & Gardens hits your mailbox.
-So much Pinterest-level perfection, packed into one issue.
-The website is just as inspiring, filled with tips, plans and projects that you can tackle on your own.
-One of my favorite features is the site’s garden plans.
+If you swoon when the latest issue of Better Homes & Gardens hits your mailbox, the website is just as inspiring, filled with tips, plans and projects that you can tackle on your own.
+The site’s garden plans feature is especially useful.
 You’ll find hundreds of illustrated gardens for every scenario – shady, long-blooming and beginner gardens, for example – as well as a list of plants you’ll need and a handy chart showing where they should go.
 It’s sort of like paint-by-numbers, but with plants!

 Every gardener in the Northeast should be acquainted with the name Henry Homeyer.
 The self-proclaimed “Gardening Guy” – an organic gardener and author who lives in Cornish Flat, N.H. – is known for his weekly gardening columns that run in newspapers throughout New England.
 If you want practical, down-home tips about when to prune your rose bushes, plant those daffodil bulbs and make the most of your tomato harvest, Henry’s your man.

 The Home Outside app is an amazing landscaping and gardening resource that can help bring your dream backyard to life.
 You can drop and drag more than 700 outdoor elements onto a map or photo of your property, so you can see what your designs will look like.
-Ruler margins will help you design to scale and a notes feature lets you jot down ideas.
-It’s free for the iPhone, iPad and Android devices.
+Free, but currently only available on iOS.

 Have any other landscaping or gardening tips you’d like to add?
 Share it with us in the comments!